fbpx

 What’s bigger, squid or octopus?

-There is a big difference in their sizes.
-Squid can grow to be very large, with some species reaching up to 20 m in length.
-On the other hand, the octopuses are much smaller, with the largest species only reaching up to 5 m in length.
+Certain squid species can grow up to 20 meters in length.
+On the other hand, the octopuses are much smaller, with the largest species only reaching up to 5 meters in length.

 Diana Nadim